AlFaozanH/Project/README.md

-📞 Customer Telecom Billing and Management System (CLI) This project is a simple command-line interface (CLI) application developed in C to simulate a basic telecom billing and customer record-keeping system.
+📞 Customer Telecom Billing and Management System (CLI).

+This project is a simple command-line interface (CLI) application developed in C to simulate a basic telecom billing and customer record-keeping system.
 It demonstrates proficiency in file I/O, array-based data management, string manipulation, and procedural programming.

-🎯 Project Goal
+🎯 Project Goal.

 The primary goal was to create a functional, persistent data management system that could perform essential CRUD (Create, Read, Update, Delete) operations on customer records, calculating bills based on usage and storing data in a local file.

-Customer Telecom Billing System (C CLI)
+💡Customer Telecom Billing System (C CLI).

 This project is a robust Command-Line Interface (CLI) application developed in C to simulate a comprehensive customer management and billing solution for a telecommunications environment.

 The application highlights proficiency in fundamental C concepts and system development practices: